Emilisav/startup/README.md

 # CSS delivarables

-[x] - done - **Prerequisite**: Simon CSS is deployed to [simon.talkshow.click](https://simon.talkshow.click/) [x] - done - **Prerequisite**: A link to this GitHub startup repository is displayed at the bottom left of my application's home page
+☑ - done - **Prerequisite**: Simon CSS is deployed to [simon.talkshow.click](https://simon.talkshow.click/)
+☑ - done - **Prerequisite**: A link to this GitHub startup repository is displayed at the bottom left of my application's home page
-[x] - done - **Prerequisite**: These notes in this startup Git repository README.md file documenting what I modified and added with this deliverable
+☑ - done - **Prerequisite**: These notes in this startup Git repository README.md file documenting what I modified and added with this deliverable
-[x] - done - **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
+☑ - done - **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
-[x] - done - Properly styled CSS
+☑ - done - Properly styled CSS
   - 30% Header, footer, and main content body is present
   - 20% Navigation elements is present
   - 10% Responsive to window resizing is present